asfaltboy/SublimeTestPlier/README.md

 ### _Things on our TODO list_

+- [ ] document all arguments the command accepts
-- [ ] add an example for external test - how I do it to launch test in an iTerm2 session.
+- [ ] add an example for external test - how I use it to launch test in an iTerm2 session.

 [1]: https://travis-ci.org/asfaltboy/SublimeTestPlier
 [2]: https://travis-ci.org/asfaltboy/SublimeTestPlier.svg?branch=master